rimutaka/posts/anatomy-of-failed-validation/readme.md

 > Get feedback on your blog posts and technical documentation from other writers, users and engineers for free.

 A proper "investor pitch deck" took me a day to make and ran into 11 slides.
-The amount of thinking I had to put into that document was an order of magnitude more than that for the canvas.
+The amount of thinking I had to put into that document was an order of magnitude more than for the canvas.
 It had to be detailed enough to start a meaningful conversation with others about the project.

 You can download the entire document from Google Docs: https://docs.google.com/presentation/d/1wxuYD6lA3G4bK1N03kCIUi4mQJrtBZHvXOoshhsONzM/.